List of The Young and the Restless characters introduced in the 1980s: Dina Abbott Mergeron

 In 1996, at Katherine's request, a wiser (yet sadder) Dina reappeared in Genoa City, still beautiful but determined to make up for past mistakes.
 Dina learned that John's former secretary, Audrey North, had lied years before about having had an affair with John which caused Dina to leave him in the first place.
 John resumed his romance with Dina and again proposed.
 Although Jack was elated that his parents were involved again, Ashley and Traci were opposed.
 The stress John suffered while dealing with Jill, whom he had remarried, caused him to have a stroke.
 However, he quickly recovered.
 Jill and John finally agreed to divorce, and Jill made plans to live in a new home with her son, Billy.
 Dina surprised her family by suddenly leaving town again, suffering guilt from the hurt she had caused her family.

 Dina made infrequent visits but, for the most part, remained in Paris, running Mergeron Cosmetics.
 She was mentioned when an imprisoned John mistook his last wife, Gloria Bardwell, as Dina whom Jack had him "disown" from his will.
 In 2006, Dina and Mamie sent flowers to remember John, as they both were unable to attend his funeral.
-In 2008, Dina returned to Genoa City for Katherine's funeral, when in reality her look-alike, Marge Cotrooke, was really the one who died.
+In 2008, Dina returned to Genoa City for Katherine's funeral, when in reality her look-alike, Marge Cotrooke, was the one who died.
 She got a chance to meet Jack's wife at the time, Sharon Abbott, and get reacquainted with her children.
 After the funeral, Dina left to attend a charity drive in Palm Springs.
 In 2009, Dina also sent flowers for her granddaughter Colleen's funeral, as she was unable to attend because she was on a cruise.